markkamau1/bitcoin-ux-africa/blog/posts/why-bitcoin-ux-infrastructure-matters.md

             <h3>"Isn't this just another organization asking for donations?"</h3>

             <p>This is infrastructure investment with concrete deliverables: research reports, design libraries, testing platforms.
 Outcomes are measurable: adoption rates, retention metrics, cost savings per wallet.
 All work is open source and publicly verifiable.
-The sustainability model is ecosystem-funded — companies that benefit from the infrastructure eventually fund it.
+The sustainability model is ecosystem-funded: companies that benefit from the infrastructure eventually fund it.
 Every dollar invested creates an estimated $10–20 in ecosystem value.</p>

             <h2>The Path Forward</h2>